Skip to main content

 Module description

-This module explores contemporary cinema as a cultural practice as well as an artistic activity and a technological phenomenon.
-There are two main questions underpinning the module: 'What are the key changes that cinema has undergone in recent years?' and 'How have these affected our experience as spectators and students of film?'
+In this module we explore contemporary cinema as a cultural practice as well as an artistic activity and a technological phenomenon.
+There are two main questions underpinning the module:

-The module aims to enhance your skills of film analysis and to introduce you to some essential theoretical texts in film studies.
-It directly raises questions around practices of contemporary cinema culture by offering you opportunities to meet film professionals working in the exhibition sector, and by exposing you directly to contemporary cinema culture by visits to the BFI library and film archives.
+This module will help you to enhance your skills of film analysis and introduce you to essential theoretical texts in film studies.
+We will directly raise questions around practices of contemporary cinema culture by offering you opportunities to meet film professionals working in the exhibition sector, and by exposing you directly to contemporary cinema culture by visits to the BFI library and film archives.

 • Movie-going